-( 294.66 KB )
+( 159.09 KB )

-2012 Community Award - Velvet Worm Award to the North East Understorey Network and The Bird Observers North East Group play an instrumental role engaging the community and raising awareness of the Break O’Day region’s natural values
+2012 Community Award - Velvet Worm Award to the North East Understorey Network and the Bird Observers North East for playing an instrumental role engaging the community and raising awareness of the Break O’Day region’s natural values

 2010 Community Award – went to the Wildcare Friends of The Bay of Fires group

 2010 Schools Award – Bay of Fires Coastal Conservation Project, 1/2 Class St Helens District High School

 2009 Schools Award – The Compost Project, Primary Flexible Programs St Marys District High School

 2008 Schools Award - Look After Your Planet, Prep/1 class at St Helens District High School.